iansampson/AppAttest/README.md

 // use nil for this value.
 let previousAssertion = ...

-// Construct the assertion response let response = AppAttest.AssertionResponse(clientResponse: assertion)
+// Construct the assertion request let response = AppAttest.AssertionRequest(clientResponse: assertion)

 do {
     let result = try AppAttest.verifyAssertion(challenge: challenge,